faithanalog/faithanalog.github.io/_posts/2014-11-06-z80-assembly-binary-coded-decimal.md

     add a,'0'
     push hl
     push bc

-    ;Replace this with anything that takes a char code in 'A' and displays it b_call(_VPutMap)
+    ;Replace this call with anything that takes a char code in register A and displays it.
+    ;For example, on the z80-based TI calculators, one might use b_call(_VPutMap) call YourCharacterDisplayRoutine

     pop bc
     pop hl
     dec hl